mkillewald/GENajam/README.md

 ## Buttons and Functions

-Note, these buttons refer to the v1.10 firmware.
+Note, these buttons refer to the v1.10 firmware and newer.

 **PRESET / FM EDIT** - This button swaps between preset mode and FM editing mode so you can quickly navigate to a patch and jump into editing it's parameters.